Chris Taylor Player Props: Dodgers vs. Blue Jays

 Chris Taylor At The Plate

+- Taylor is batting .235 during his last games and is riding a four-game hitting streak.

-- In 49.2% of his games this year (32 of 65), Taylor has picked up at least one hit, and in six of those games (9.2%) he recorded multiple hits.
+- In 50.0% of his games this season (33 of 66), Taylor has picked up at least one hit, and in six of those games (9.1%) he recorded more than one.

-- Taylor has picked up an RBI in 27.7% of his games this season, with more than one RBI in 12.3% of his games.
-He has also produced three or more runs in three contests.
+- Taylor has had an RBI in 19 games this year (28.8%), including nine multi-RBI outings (13.6%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.